Los Angeles, CA

 That morning Amelia walked to the coffee shop on the corner of her new loft space in downtown Los Angeles.
 She ordered her black iced coffee like she always did with a new feeling of hope because she knew no one in that coffee shop yet and she was just a new customer.
 No one there wanted to talk to her about the bands she was listening to or what shows she was planning to go see.
 Most people would enjoy this type of conversation, however when it is part of your work and what you are “known for” it is hard to get away from it at times.
 So today when the barista asked her for her name for her order she felt a sense of relief.
 Amelia knew that eventually she would be the “cool customer” that one song was written about a few years back which had most likely made it to the playlist of those who worked there.
 At some point it was bound to come on while she was in line to get her coffee and once again and all those conversations would begin.
 Eventually she would be told how lucky she was to have a song written for her.
 She would have to smile and nod that she indeed was lucky.
 The truth was however when Amelia would hear that song she would not only hear melodies and words but she would also find herself remembering that time in her life that song represented.
 For those 3 minutes & 27 seconds she was back with him.
 He was reading lyrics to her as she sat next to him on the tour bus when he came through Los Angeles.
 She still remembered how she did feel lucky when he put those lyrics to music and played it for her in a hotel room one late night when she flew to Chicago to surprise him on the road.
 And the first time he sang that song live to a few thousand people and hearing them sing it back was truly magical yet all that would change.
 But that is not where we are in the story yet and today she was just some random lady getting her boring iced coffee to go and Amelia was thankful for that.

 As she walked back to her apartment she began to think about the next project she was contracted to work on, a new Cameron Crowe movie that she was honored to be hired on to create the soundtrack.
 When she was presented with the script she read it right away so she could get the feel of the story.
 She didn’t have to begin work until July 6th but now that the story was in her mind she could start thinking of music that would fit into the script.
 If she was honest with herself she never truly stopped working, but she needed to take this time off to unwind and find herself again.
 She had lost herself in relationships over the last 20 years.
-The time she spent with Alexander, Oliver and then Jack over those years shaped her life.
+The time she spent with Alexander, Ben and Oliver over those years shaped her life.
 She had only loved those three men who each played a part in who she had become as a person.
 She shared every emotion with them, huge life events and also tragic moments.
 She had forgotten who she was before them when it was just HER.

 Today was the first day of the rest of her life and she was ready for her new start.